OrzGeeker/OrzAppUpdater/README.md

 4. Config App's Info.plist

 - add `SUFeedURL` into Info.plist.
-Set the value with the URL of your appcast file url
+Set the value with the URL of your appcast.xml file

+- Use sparkle binary cli `generate_keys` to get your public key value.

-- add `SUPublicEDKey` into Info.plist with key.
+- add `SUPublicEDKey` into Info.plist with public key value.

-- Use sparkle binary cli `generate_keys` to get your public key value. and you can use `generate_keys -x private_key`/ `generate_keys -f private_key` to export or import the private key into your device local keychain. make the private_key safe
+you can use `generate_keys -x private_key`/ `generate_keys -f private_key` to export
+or import the private key into your device local keychain. make the private_key safe

 4. Generate appcast